Caitlin Thomas-Henkel, MSWApril 4, 2019

 In January 2019, New Jersey announced a multi-faceted OUD strategy that includes enhanced Medicaid reimbursement for providing medication-assisted treatment (MAT) through an office-based addiction treatment (OBAT) model and the establishment of Centers of Excellence to support community-based clinicians providing addiction treatment.
 Carole Johnson, Commissioner of New Jersey’s Department of Human Services, is leading the state’s efforts focused on best practices, robust stakeholder engagement, and cross-agency collaboration.

 With support from the Robert Wood Johnson Foundation, the Center for Health Care Strategies is providing technical assistance to New Jersey in support of activities to improve health outcomes for Medicaid beneficiaries.
-CHCS recently spoke with Commissioner Johnson, to learn how she is advancing New Jersey’s strategies to combat the opioid epidemic.
+CHCS recently spoke with Commissioner Johnson to learn about New Jersey’s strategies to combat the opioid epidemic.

 Q: Why did the state choose to develop an OBAT model?

 A: Governor Murphy has made combatting the opioid epidemic an all-hands-on-deck fight in our state.
 As a new Administration, we looked with fresh eyes at where we were with our response tools.
 We knew that we had made important changes with our SUD Medicaid waiver for inpatient treatment, but that we needed to do more to build up our outpatient, community-based treatment capacity.
-That is how we came to our Office-Based Addiction Treatment model as a way to align incentives for primary care providers to not only get data waived to provide MAT for opioid use disorder, but to provide MAT in their practices across our state.
+That is how we came to our office-based addiction treatment model as a way to align incentives for primary care providers to not only get waivered to provide MAT for opioid use disorder, but to provide MAT in their practices across our state.

 Q: This effort involved a number of state agencies working together to design the model.
 What have you learned about enabling these collaborations to happen and how has it paid off?